-Remuneration disclosures for the year ended 31 December 2014
+Remuneration disclosures for the year ended 31 December 2016

-The following remuneration disclosures have been prepared in accordance with Australian Prudential Regulatory Authority's (APRA's) remuneration requirements under prudential standard APS 330 Public Disclosure (APS 330).
-This prudential standard forms part of the Basel III requirements and requires that all authorised deposit-taking institutions (ADIs) meet the minimum requirements for public disclosure of qualitative and quantitative information on their remuneration practices.
+The remuneration disclosures have been prepared in accordance with Australian Prudential Regulatory Authority's (APRA's) remuneration requirements as set out in prudential standard APS 330 Public Disclosure with reference to the requirements established under CPS510 Governance and the AMP remuneration policy.

-AMP Bank Limited (AMP Bank) is a wholly owned subsidiary of AMP Financial Investment Group Holdings Limited, a wholly owned subsidiary of AMP Limited.
-As a subsidiary of the AMP group (AMP), AMP Bank has adopted the AMP remuneration policy and frameworks, and the AMP Limited People and Remuneration Committee (PRC) as the AMP Bank remuneration committee.
-All references to AMP group policies, frameworks and remuneration arrangements in this disclosure apply to AMP Bank.
+AMP Bank Limited (AMP Bank) is a wholly owned subsidiary of AMP Financial Investment Group Holdings Limited, which is a wholly owned subsidiary of AMP Limited (AMP).

+The AMP People and Remuneration Committee (PRC) is AMP Bank's nominated board remuneration committee.
+The remuneration arrangements which apply to AMP Bank are the AMP group policies, frameworks and remuneration arrangements.